jocelo/offset-dates/README.md

 <script src="offsetdates.min.js"></script>
 ```

-You don't have to initialize the library, once the js file is included the object is ready to be used.
+Once the js file is included, an object called *od* is created and ready to be used.
-You can (and it's strongly recommended that you should) chain functions... even when you can do this:
+You can (and it's strongly recommended that you do) chain functions.

+Even when you can do this:

 ```javascript
 var date1 = od();